bsoli/bsoli/README.md

 ### Hi there 👋

 I am currently a Computational Linguistics Master's student at Brandeis University.
-My main areas of interest are natural language processing, XR development, game development, interaction design, and spatial computing.
+My main area of interest is natural language processing.